Skip to content

 Celebrate Their Courage!

 Trying something brand new is hard, so celebrate their bravery with a small gift to start off their new adventure.
 Warmies just launched a new collection called Sporty Warmies, which are soft plush sports balls that can be heated and chilled for comforting cuddles after a game.
-Pick from push Basketball Warmies, Soccer Ball Warmies and Football Warmies, or let them choose a buddy from their plush collection.
-Warmies stuffed animals are heatable, chillable, and scented with lavender making them perfect to ease pregame jitters or soothe sore muscles during a post-game snuggle.
+Pick from plush Basketball Warmies, Soccer Ball Warmies and Football Warmies, or let them choose a buddy from their plush collection.
+Warmies stuffed animals are heatable, chillable, and scented with lavender, making them perfect to ease pregame jitters or soothe sore muscles during a post-game snuggle.

 Most of all, the Sporty Warmies are great for game-time fun!